Notes to the Consolidated Financial Statements

 IFRS 9 Financial Instruments.
 The new standard will change the classification and measurement of financial assets and liabilities, hedge accounting and impairment of financial assets.
 The Group estimates that the new standard will have an impact of classification and measurement of financial instruments and hedge accounting.
 The new standard will be applicable to financial periods beginning on or after 1 January 2018.
 The standard has not yet been endorsed to be applied within the EU.

 IFRS 11 Joint arrangements (amendment).
 The amendment specifies the treatment of acquisitions of an interest in a joint operation in which the activity constitutes a business.
-The amendment will be applicable to financial periods beginning on or after 1 January 2016.
-The amendment has not yet endorsed to be applied within the EU.
+The amendment will be applicable to financial periods beginning on or after 1 January 2016 and it is not applied prospectively.

 There are no other IFRSs or IFRIC interpretations that are not yet effective that would be expected to have a material impact on the Group.